hotwire-django/turbo-django/doc/source/tutorial/part_4.rst

                 )

 The file ``streams.py`` is automatically detected by the Turbo Django library and is the recommended location for all stream-related code.
-In this example, a ``ModelStream`` is created.
-This is a type of stream that is attached to a model instance.
+In this example, a ``ModelStream`` is created, which is a type of stream attached to a model instance.
 The model to tie the stream to is defined in the Meta class.
 This attaches a ``.stream`` TurboStream attribute to the instance.
 Now the instance can be subscribed to, and have data streamed to those subscribers.

-In this example, the chat room is what is being subscribed to, but the message is the model beign saved - so we create both ModelStreams, and in the Message's on_save signal, we call on the parent room's stream to append a new message component.
+In this example, the chat room is what is being subscribed to, but the message is the model being saved - so we create both ModelStreams, and in the Message's ``on_save`` signal, we call on the parent room's stream to append a new message component.

 Run this code and see it work in the browser.
 Now open up a new window and see how the pages update each other.